NSO-developer/pioneer/README.md

 NETCONF support.

-* The YANG tools allow the operator to build a NETCONF NED for the device, potentially disabling YANG models that are fail to compile or operate correctly, or simply are out of scope.
+* The YANG tools allow the operator to build a NETCONF NED for the device, potentially disabling YANG models that fail to compile or operate correctly, or simply are out of scope.

-* The config tools allow working with device configuration using files, which is useful when debuggin situations when the device configuration violates the device's YANG contract, and when testing transactionality properties.
+* The config tools allow working with device configuration using files, which is useful when debugging situations when the device configuration violates the device's YANG contract, and when testing transactionality properties.